MarieRoald/PARAFAC2-AOADMM-EUSIPCO21/README.md

-# Constraining all modes of the PARAFAC2 model with AO-ADMM
+# PARAFAC2 AO-ADMM: Constraints in all modes
 ## Supplementary material

 ### Code